Adding a Teenage Driver to Your Insurance Policy

 Your Policy, or Get Them Their Own?

 Parents often ask if their teen driver can obtain a policy of their own.
 Absolutely!
-But here are some things you might want to think about if you're considering this as an option for your own family:
+But here are some factors to consider if you're thinking about having your teen apply for their own policy:

-- The policyholder (in this case, your child), would need to be an owner, or part-owner, of the car he or she would be insuring.
+- The policyholder (in this case, your child), would need to be an owner, or part-owner, of the car they would be insuring.

-- In most cases, the teen would only be insuring one vehicle and would not qualify for the Multi-Car Discount that would be included on the parents' policy if they are insuring more than one car.
+- In most cases, the teen would only be insuring one vehicle.
+They would not qualify for the Multi-Car Discount they would receive if they were on the parents' policy and that policy insured more than one car.

 Is an Umbrella Policy Right for You and Your Family?

 While we don't like to think about it, accidents occasionally happen.
 And statistics show that teen drivers are commonly involved, mainly due to their inexperience behind the wheel.
-If you, your teen, or anyone driving your car is found to be the cause of an accident, the liability portion of your car insurance policy would provide the coverage for the other driver's damages.
-Since litigation and medical costs in New Jersey have skyrocketed in the past decade, NJM offers an umbrella policy, which would provide extra liability coverage in the event you are ever sued due to an at-fault car accident.
-It also provides excess coverage for your personal liability protection provided on a homeowners or renters insurance policy.
+If you, your teen, or anyone driving your car is found to be the cause of an accident, your auto policy could provide coverage for the other driver's damages.
+However, if the value of the other driver's damages exceeds the liability limits of your policy, you could be personally responsible.
+NJM offers an umbrella policy, which can provide an additional level of protection above the liability limit of your auto policy.

-So whether your teen is currently driving, or will soon be behind the wheel, you can trust NJM to be there when you need us most.
+Whether your teen is currently driving or will soon be behind the wheel, you can trust NJM to be there when you need us most.